richardanaya/c-to-webassembly/README.md

 # C to Web Assembly

-This is a simple project for compiling C with 'clang' and 'llvm' to web assembly
+This is a simple project for compiling C with `clang` and `llvm` to web assembly

 First you will need to install dependencies as per the LLVM website https://apt.llvm.org/